No recent searches!

 • All ground (airport/hotel) transfers by private vehicles

-• Four nights accommodation with breakfast at a 3-star category hotel in Kathmandu
+• Two nights accommodation with breakfast at a 3-star category hotel in Kathmandu

 • Full board meals (Breakfast, Lunch, Dinner) with tea/coffee during the trek